 What To Look Out For in Unhealthy Beets

-There’s no harm in wanting to save a few pennies by saving your beet for as long as you can, but there is no point in getting sick over a few bad beets.
+There is no harm in trying to save a few pennies and making a beet last longer.
+But, there is no point in getting sick over a few bad beets.